 - COM – always connect the black probe to this port as this is your multimeter’s ground.

-- mAVΩ – this port is used to measure voltage, resistance, continuity, and lower currents.
-On some multimeters you can also measure other things like diode current, temperature, or capacitance.
+- mAVΩ – this port measures voltage, resistance, continuity, and lower currents.
+On some multimeters, you can also measure other things like diode current, temperature, or capacitance.

 How To Measure Voltage With a Multimeter